wkeilsohn/War_of_the_Tulips/README.md

 ## Media Notes:

 For this project, I initially drew all of the images I intended to use.
+My images have finally been uploaed.
 However, after begining to code, it became obvious that I would need additional materials.
-These images have finall been uploaed.

 Some additional images were needed from thrid pary sites.
 Please see below for a more exhustive list of media contributions.

 ## Media Contributions: